The Importance of Brand Consistency (and How to Achieve It)

-It is important to use the same tone of voice across all of your channels.
+It is essential to use the same tone of voice across your channels.

-Anything else can be easily misinterpreted, or confuse those who had already formed an impression of your brand.
+Anything else can be easily misinterpreted or confuse those who have already formed an impression of your brand.

 Maintaining a consistent tone is critical in forming close relationships with your customers.